-UI REACH students can be dismissed from The University of Iowa and the UI REACH Program.
-Violations of the Code of Life can result in sanctions including written warnings, probation, restitution and fines, exclusion from University facilities or activities, a no contact order, suspension, or expulsion.
+UI REACH students can be dismissed from The University of Iowa, UI REACH Program, and University Housing for university and/or program code violations Students in the UI REACH Program must follow the expectations and policies outlined in the Code of Student Life , University Student Policies , University Housing Polices , and the UI REACH Student Handbook.
+Violations of the Code of Life can result in sanctions including written warnings, probation, restitution and fines, exclusion from university facilities or activities, a no contact order, suspension, or expulsion.
 UI REACH staff may be involved in the disciplinary process and outcome decision.
-A student may also be removed from the residence halls if an infraction occurred in or involved Residence Halls policies.

 Are UI REACH students official university students?

-UI REACH students admitted through the UI REACH Program.
-They are considered University of Iowa students--have the same privileges, rights, and responsibilities and access to campus resources as University of Iowa students.
+Students admitted to the UI REACH Program are considered University of Iowa students and have the same privileges, rights, and responsibilities and access to campus resources as traditional students.

 What happens if I miss class or internship?

 Class attendance and participation are key parts of the learning experience for the UI REACH Program.
-Students are responsible for attending classes, internships, and activities regularly.
+Students are responsible for attending classes, internships, and activities as scheduled.
 Classes and internships help students with transferable skills to independent living and employment post UI REACH.
-Attendance numbers for each student are included on student progress reports.
-Students are able to use one vacation day and two sick days per semester for their internships.
+Attendance numbers for each student are included in student progress reports.
+Students can use one vacation day and two sick days per semester for their internships.